CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "dark_craftable": true,                                             // If true, you can construct it with lack of light "byproducts": [ { "item": "material_soil", "count": [ 2, 5 ] } } ], // Items, that would be left after construction
 "strict": false,                                                    // If true, the build activity for this construction will only look for prerequisites in the same group
-"on_display": false                                                 // This recipe is never
+"on_display": false                                                 // This is a hidden construction item, used by faction camps to calculate construction times but not available to the player
 ```

 | pre_special            | Description